 I became tired of this, so I built a digital solution for busy people who want the benefits of structured reflection, planning, and prioritization but haven't been able to make the paper journaling habit stick.

-Friday is based around workflows, which are habits that you would like to create.
+Friday builds off of the planner with customizable routines, which are habits of prioritization and reflection.
 You can create a variety of habits that will help you reflect, plan, and prioritize your life and work.
 Feel free to pick a template or create your own customized habit from scratch.

-The most important thing you should know about workflows is the following:
+The most important thing you should know about routines is the following:

 Above is an example of an emoji question you can ask yourself to gauge sentiment, but there are other question types available, or you can pick a free-form option and write.